fake-name/xA-Scraper/README.md

 The backend can either use a local sqlite database (which has poor performance, particularly when cold, but is *very* easy to set up), or a full postgresql instance.

+Configuration is done via a file named `settings.py` which must be placed in the repository root. `settings.base.py` is an example config to work from.
+In general, you will probably want to copy `settings.base.py` to `settings.py`, and then add your various usernames/password/database-config.

 DB Backend is selected via the `USE_POSTGRESQL` parameter in `settings.py`.

 If using postgre, DB setup is left to the user. xA-Scraper requires it's own database, and the ability to make IP-based connections to the hosting PG instance.
-The connection information, DB name, and client name must be set by copying settings.base.py to `settings.py`, and updating the appropriate strings.
+The connection information, DB name, and client name must be set in `settings.py`.

 When using sqlite, you just have to specify the path to where you want the sqlite db to be located (or you can use the default, which is `./sqlite_db.db`).